Winetricks/winetricks/README.md

 * Slackbuilds (Slackware): http://slackbuilds.org/repository/14.2/system/winetricks/?search=winetricks
 * Ubuntu: https://packages.ubuntu.com/search?keywords=winetricks Note: Ubuntu LTS versions are years out of date, a manual installation should be done instead.

-If the package is unavailable, outdated (e.g., Ubuntu LTSs), or newest version is wanted, a manual installation of winetricks can be done:
+If the package is unavailable, outdated (e.g., Ubuntu LTSs), or the latest version is desired, a manual installation of winetricks can be done:
 ```
 wget https://raw.githubusercontent.com/Winetricks/winetricks/master/src/winetricks
 chmod +x winetricks